 Lay the first layer of sheets on the table and start with the heavy glassware first as they are less prone to breakage.
 Place the first glass in the corner of the paper sheet, start rolling diagonally, and once it is completely covered, stuff the ends of the sheet into the glass cavity.
 You can add a bit of crumpled newsprint inside the glass for extra protection.
-However, it is strongly recommended to avoid putting newsprint unless you are all out of the supplies or just want to fill any empty space.
+However, it is strongly recommended to avoid using newsprint unless you are all out of supplies or just want to fill any empty space.
 Once you have them in a tight package, tape it up to keep it all together.
 Pack them in rows starting from the bottom, and don’t forget to place a few sheets of bubble wrap between the rows for padded protection.

 Start with the heaviest pieces in your kitchen and swaddle into tight packages.